Abhinand-s/Abhinand-s/README.md

 ### How to Play

-1. [Raise an issue](https://github.com/Abhinand-s/Abhinand-s/issues/new) with the title "Tic Tac Toe ".
-2. Here we use two symbols '#' and '*'
+1. Here we use two symbols '#' and '*'
-3. In the issue description, specify your move by indicating the column number (eg: Move # to 1) ").
+2. [Raise an issue](https://github.com/Abhinand-s/Abhinand-s/issues/new) with the title "specify your move by indicating the column number" (eg: Move # to 1) .
-4. I'll respond with the move and an updated game board.
+3. I'll respond with the move and an updated game board.

 ### Tic-Tac-Toe Game